elephantrobotics/myCobot320-docs/3-UserNotes/320_PI/2_software.md

 - A: You need to build a development environment and install the corresponding project library before you can develop the device.

-## 1 About mystudio
+## 1 About myStudio

-**Q: What is mystudio?**
+**Q: What is myStudio?**

 - A: It is the firmware burner.
 [About more](../../5-BasicApplication/5.2-ApplicationUse/5.2.2-mystudio/320pi/README.md)

+**Q: Is there any difference between the firmware used by MyCobot 320 Pi-2020 and 2022 models?**

+A:
+- Firmware requirements for the earlier version myCobot 320 Pi are as follows:
+  - ubuntu18.04
+  - atommain 4.1
+ - Firmware requirements for the new version myCobot 320 Pi are as follows:
+    - ubuntu18.04
+    -  picomain 1.3
+    -  atommain 5.0

+    This firmware combination is up to mystudio version v3.5.7

 **Q: Why can't the device run normally after I burn the firmware to the ATOM terminal?**
 - A: The firmware of the ATOM terminal needs to use our factory firmware.
 Other unofficial firmware cannot be changed during use.
-If the device accidentally burns other firmware, you can use the `[myStudio](../../5-BasicApplication/5.2-ApplicationUse/5.2.2-mystudio/320pi/README.md)
-` reburn ATOM firmware.
+If the device accidentally burns other firmware, you can use the [myStudio](../../5-BasicApplication/5.2-ApplicationUse/5.2.2-mystudio/320pi/README.md) reburn ATOM firmware.

-**Q: What should I do if myCobot's serial port is not recognized on mystudio?**
-- A: If your computer equipment does not prompt for the connected myCobot, please install the serial port driver first.

-**Q: Can the track recorded by drag teaching be saved to the card?**

-- A: Currently it cannot be saved to the memory card.
-And drag teaching can only save one path at a time, and the next recording will overwrite the previous action.

 ## 2 About Roboflow